nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```
 This commands adds an entity of the current resource mode to Wingman's database.
 For example,
 if the user is currently in the `plane` mode, then this command will add a new
 `plane` to the database.
-It shall be noted, however, that the attributes that are specified in different modes are different.
+It shall be noted, however, that the parameters that are specified in different modes are different.

 Here are some examples of how the command works in each mode:

 #### Crew mode: `add /name Bob /rank 1`
-Attributes:
+Parameters:
 - `/name`: the name of the crew.
 - `/rank`: the rank of the crew.

 #### Flight mode: `add /code SQ324`
-Attributes:
+Parameter:
 - `/code` : the code for the flight.

 #### Location mode: `add /name Singapore`
-Attributes:
+Parameter:
 - `/name`: name of the location.

 #### Pilot mode: `add /name Bob /rank 1 /age 32 /gender 0 /fh 20100`
-Attributes:
+Parameters:
 - `/name`: the name of the pilot.
 - `/rank`: the rank of the pilot.
 Possible values:
   - `1`: Training Captain,